 - Higher launching ball flight

-- The short irons are not as responsive as the Cleveland XL irons
+- Short irons not as responsive as other models

 There are two great things that golfers need to know about the Wilson Launch Pad golf irons.
 The first is that the golf irons are fairly priced, and the second is that they are forgiving.
 The Wilson Launch Pad golf irons provide a great mix of playability and forgiveness, but they certainly favor players that need some help with consistency.